Thriving on Campus

 Learning Support Sessions

-One-on-one Learning Support Sessions are available to any Carleton student who is looking to develop skills that can help them achieve academic success.
-Some common sessions topics include time management, procrastination, academic reading, note-taking, memory, concentration, exam preparation, and more.
+One-on-one Learning Support Sessions are available to any Carleton student who is looking to develop skills to help them achieve academic success.
+Some of the most common topics that are covered in these sessions include: time management, procrastination, academic reading, note-taking and exam preparation.

 To learn more about the programs and services offered, please visit the Centre for Student Academic Support website or connect by email.